amandalventura/per_capita_income_calculation/README.md

     ```shell
     npm start

 This will start the application in your default browser.
-If it doesn't open automatically, you can manually open it by entering the URL "http://localhost:3000" in your browser's address bar.
 ### Step 2:
 1. Open the application in your browser.
 2. Fill in the required fields: ZIP Code, Monthly Income, and Number of Dependents.